forntoh/LcdMenu/docs/source/overview/control/button.rst

 The ButtonAdapter will take care of translating the physical button presses into menu controls, allowing you to navigate through the menu system with ease.

-For more information about the ButtonAdapter, check the :doc:`API reference </reference/api/input/ButtonAdapter>`.
+For more information about the ButtonAdapter, check the :cpp:class:`API reference <ButtonAdapter>`.